linode/apl-docs/docs/for-devs/get-started/part-7.md

 When your application is deployed, you would of course like to be able to see container logs for debugging purposes.
 Grafana Loki is used in Otomi for log aggregation.
 When Grafana Loki is enabled, you'll see the Loki app in your apps.

 :::info
-Only when Otomi is configured in multi-tenant mode, container logs of teams are split up.
+Only when Otomi is configured in multi-tenant mode, container logs of teams are split up between teams.
 This means you can only see the logs of your own team.
 If multi-tenancy is not enabled, you can see the logs of all containers running on the cluster.
-If you don't want other teams to see your logs, ask the administrator to configure multi-tenancy.
+If you don't want other teams to see your logs, ask the administrator to enable the Otomi multi-tenancy feature.
 :::

 ## View container logs